The executive branches makes sure the laws passed by Congress are executed and enforces the laws.

 While not a part of the Executive Branch, the Electoral College is important in understanding how our Presidential elections work.

-From Archives.gov: “The Electoral College is a process, not a place.
+From the National Archives (archives.gov): “The Electoral College is a process, not a place.
 The founding fathers established it in the Constitution as a compromise between election of the President by a vote in Congress and election of the President by a popular vote of qualified citizens.
 The Electoral College process consists of the selection of the electors, the meeting of the electors where they vote for President and Vice President, and the counting of the electoral votes by Congress.”

 There are 538 electors, a majority (270) of which is required to elect the president.
 Your state is allocated electors equal to the number of members of Congress your state has (Senators and House of Representative members).
 The District of Columbia has three electors.
 When you vote in the election, you’re actually voting for your candidates electors.

-For more about the Electoral College, see this page.
+For more about the Electoral College, see the National Archives.

 Books